-Listen to what users say, then dig deeper into their motives, ask them questions to slowly uncover the truth hidden in between the lines.
+Learn more about how your users interact with your product.
+Dig deeper into their motives and ask them open-ended questions to slowly uncover the customer truths hidden in between the lines.

-After all, who wants the research to confirm that users don’t need a particular feature you’ve spent months and months developing?
+Most people don’t like being wrong.
+After all, who wants their research to confirm that users don’t need a particular feature the team spent months and months developing?
 Or that the layout you feel so proud of is actually unusable?

-Leading questions suggest a particular answer, or imply what kind of information you expect to confirm.
-For example:
+Leading questions are those which suggest a particular answer, or imply what kind of information you expect to confirm.

 - “What do you dislike about feature X?” –prompts the subject to think negatively about a particular feature and thus include only negatives in their answer.

 - “How good is feature X” – prods subject to respond only in relation to the feature’s usefulness.